WGCU-FM: Programming

 WGCU-FM has an all-news and information format on weekdays.
 Programs from NPR and other public radio networks include Morning Edition, All Things Considered, Fresh Air, 1A, Here and Now and Marketplace.
 WGCU-FM produces its own half-hour program on weekdays, with local news and interviews.
 Gulf Coast Life, hosted by Mike Kiniry, is broadcast at 2 p.m. and is repeated at 7 p.m.
 The BBC World Service airs all night.

 On weekends, WGCU-FM features specialty programs.
-They include Bullseye, The Moth Radio Hour, This American Life, Radiolab, Milk Street Radio, To the Best of Our Knowledge, Travel with Rick Steves, The Splendid Table, On The Media, Science Friday, Latino USA, Reveal, Snap Judgement, Code Switch, Living on Earth and Wait, Wait, Don't Tell Me.
+They include Bullseye, The Moth Radio Hour, This American Life, Radiolab, Milk Street Radio, To the Best of Our Knowledge, Travel with Rick Steves, The Splendid Table, On The Media, Science Friday, Latino USA, Reveal, Snap Judgment, Code Switch, Living on Earth and Wait, Wait, Don't Tell Me.
 One music program is heard on Saturday and Sunday evenings, World Cafe from WXPN Philadelphia.
 And on its HD2 subchannel, WGCU-FM carries classical music from Classical 24, a network from American Public Media.